MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/granting-oplocks.md

 <li><p>No Oplock: The request is granted.</p></li>
 <li>Level 2 and/or Read: The request is granted.
 You can have multiple Level 2/Read oplocks granted on the same stream at the same time.
 Multiple Level 2 (but not Read) oplocks can even exist on the same handle.
 <ul>
-<li>If a Read oplock is requested on a handle that already has a Read oplock granted to it, the first Read oplock&#39;s IRP is completed with STATUS_OPLOCK_SWITCHED_TO_NEW_HANDLE before the second Read oplock is granted.</li>
+<li>If a Read oplock is requested on a handle that already has a Read oplock granted to it, the first Read oplock's IRP is completed with STATUS_OPLOCK_SWITCHED_TO_NEW_HANDLE before the second Read oplock is granted.</li>
 </ul></li>
 <li><p>Level 1, Batch, Filter, Read-Handle, Read-Write, Read-Write-Handle: STATUS_OPLOCK_NOT_GRANTED is returned.</p></li>
 </ul></td>